-These Simple Gluten-Free Espresso Brownies are thick, dense, and incredibly.
+These Simple Gluten-Free Espresso Brownies are thick, dense, and incredibly rich.
 Topped with chocolate chips that melt on top for that extra decadence.
-15 minutes to make, 15 minutes to bake that is also vegan, nut-free, totally delicious, and made with a hidden veggie.
+15 minutes to make, and 15 minutes to bake!
+Vegan, nut-free, totally delicious, and made with a hidden veggie.
 The perfect brownie ever made.

 Believe it or not, black beans are the magical ingredient and you would never know if I didn't tell you because they are just that good!
 In fact, friends that have tried this brownie tell me that they can actually taste chocolate chips inside.
 And just a secret?
 There are no chocolate chips inside this brownie.
 That's beans!

 The exciting part of these gluten-free espresso brownies is that they take 15 minutes to make and 15 minutes to bake.
 All you need is a food processor and an oven!
 These are real food ingredients that you already have in your pantry, that you can easily buy at the market.

 I never knew the power of espresso in carob and chocolate.
 A while ago I read in a cooking magazine that expresso brings out the flavor of chocolate in baked goods.
 Naturally, I was intrigued and wanted to try it.
 By adding this one ingredient I could create an even deeper, and more decadent brownie.
 Who knew?

 The espresso really amped up this recipe!!
 It made the espresso the STARLET.
 They were SO decadent.
 So dense.
-So dark, like eating fine dark 100% cacao or smoking a fine cigar.
-It's a brownie you will always remember.
+So dark, like eating fine dark 100% chocolate or eating a coffee bean.
+It's a delicious flavor you will always remember.

 These Gluten-Free Espresso Brownies are perfectly paired with biscotti, cappuccino, a little dessert liquor, or a full-bodied red wine.